 Your respiratory therapist is experienced in the assessment and treatment of breathing disorders.
 Although pulmonary rehab can’t cure lung disease, it may reduce breathing problems and increase ability to exercise and function better in daily life.

 Occupational therapy helps people of all ages return to their daily routines with increased independence.
 These activities may include feeding, bathing, dressing, cooking, managing the home and safely using a wheelchair or other adaptive equipment to replace lost function.

 Our experienced occupational therapists help people recovering from injury or disease regain skills.
 We also provide support for older adults experiencing physical and cognitive changes.
 Individualized treatment programs for each patient may include therapeutic exercise and activities designed to improve strength, coordination and cognitive and developmental skills.

-Speech therapy treats patients of all ages for conditions that include stroke, traumatic brain injury, Parkinson’s, Alzheimer’s, multiple sclerosis, swallowing problems, and removal of the larynx (voice box).
-We also provide evaluations and ongoing therapy for children who need help pursuing delayed developmental milestones.
-Treatment may include physical exercises to strengthen muscles, speech drills to improve clarity, and sound production practice to improve articulation.
+We provide evaluations and ongoing therapy for children who need help pursuing delayed developmental milestones for speech, language, and feeding.
+Treatment may include physical exercises to strengthen muscles, speech drills to improve clarity, and specialized activities to increase receptive and expressive language development.
+Your Child’s Milestones Guide.